 Be inspired and achieve your ambitions with scholarships of £2,500 to £15,000 towards your tuition fees.

-The University of Nottingham is ranked in the top 100 universities worldwide and is recognised globally for groundbreaking research and teaching excellence.
+The University of Nottingham is consistently ranked among the world's top 100 universities* and is ranked 8th in the UK for research power**.

 About the International Baccalaureate Diploma Excellence Scholarship

 We launched our International Baccalaureate Diploma Excellence Scholarship in 2017 to reward and support international students achieving 38 IB points or more in their IB Diploma.

 The International Baccalaureate Diploma Scholarship was expanded in 2018 to celebrate the 70th anniversary of the University of Nottingham attaining its Royal Charter as a degree-awarding university, the International Baccalaureate Diploma Scholarship has been expanded for students enrolling in the 2018/19 academic year.
 This expansion includes the introduction of an award for students attaining 38 or 39 IB Diploma points, and an Anniversary Scholarship Enhancement for those students achieving 40 IB Diploma points or above.

 No separate application is required for this scholarship.
 The scholarship will be awarded to eligible applicants depending on the IB Diploma scores they achieve, and subject to availability.
 Funding is limited and priority will be given to students who have accepted The University of Nottingham as their firm choice in UCAS.